tstran155/Optimization-of-building-energy-consumption/README.md

 a)	Load the surrogate model created in Notebook 1

-b)	Define objective and acquisition functions
+b)	Define objective, acquisition, and optimization functions

 c)	Optimization process

-5. Finalize Model
+5. Conclusions

-a) Hyperparameter tuning

-b) Save the model for later use

 -------------------------------------------------------------------------------------------------------------------------------------